Aetherinox/obsidian-gistr/README.md

 # Shoutouts
 - [thomiceli](https://github.com/thomiceli)  over at [OpenGist](https://github.com/thomiceli/opengist) for implementing the JSON functionality request.
 - [linjunpop](https://github.com/linjunpop) for developing the first Obsidian [Gist](https://github.com/linjunpop/obsidian-gist) plugin.
-It was a a top choice in my list of plugins used.
+It was a top choice in my list of plugins used.